REMaQE: Reverse Engineering Math Equations from Executables: Evaluation of REMaQE

-\textbf{Human friendliness.} An equation may be considered human-friendly if its complexity is similar to the original equation, based on its appearance.
+A recovered equation may be considered human-friendly if its complexity is similar to the original equation, based on its appearance.
 Evaluating the complexity of a math equation is subjective and cannot be precisely measured.
 So determining whether an equation is fully simplified is not feasible.
 A heuristic measure of complexity is defined by the number of operations in the math equation.
 The \texttt{sympy.count\_ops} function measures the number of operations in an equation.
-If the reverse-engineered equation has a similar number of operations as the original one, we consider them to have comparable complexity.
-We quantify human-friendliness as the ratio of the number of operations, with a ratio closer to 1 indicating more human-friendliness.
+If the reverse engineered equation has a similar number of operations as the original one, we consider them to have comparable complexity.
+We quantify human-friendliness as the ratio of the number of operations, with a ratio closer to 1 indicating higher human-friendliness.